-Across the range, you get the brand's latest 'U connect 5' 10.25-inch centre-dash infotainment screen, which is fully connected and based on the Android operating system.
+Across the 42kWh model range, you get the brand's latest 'U connect 5' 10.25-inch centre-dash infotainment screen, which is fully connected and based on the Android operating system.
 It includes Apple CarPlay and Android Auto smartphone-mirroring.
-The 'La Prima' launch-spec model comes with a panoramic glass roof, full-LED headlights, 17-inch diamond-cut wheels and chrome-plated side panel inserts.
+The 'La Prima'-spec model comes with a panoramic glass roof, full-LED headlights, 17-inch diamond-cut wheels and chrome-plated side panel inserts.
 It will be offered with three exclusive paint shades.
 Inside, there's eco-leather upholstery for the dashboard and the seats.

 Safety kit includes big car-style features like autonomous emergency braking, blind spot monitoring and a 360-degree parking assist system.
 As an option, Fiat is offering an intelligent adaptive cruise control system, which combines automatic lane keeping and a feature that will keep you a predefined distance from the vehicle ahead.